-In ancient times, long before Venice, Milan, or Florence existed, Verona was the largest Roman city north of Rome.
-Verona's impressive Roman Arena (built ~30 to 50 AD) preceded the existence of the Colosseum.
-Located on the northern edge of the agriculturally rich Po River Valley, which is the only large area of flat arable land in Italy, Verona was an important and strategically located city lying at the bottom of the Brenner Pass through which travelers and armies could cross the Alps by foot.
+Located on the northern edge of the agriculturally rich Po River Valley, Verona was an important and strategically-located city lying at the bottom of the Brenner Pass through which travelers and armies could cross the Alps on foot.
 "Modern" architectural Verona is a beautifully preserved Medieval (pre-Renaissance) city sitting atop a Roman city of the same size.

 The Roman Ponte Pietra on the River Adige, built in 100 BC